 Why Are You Raising Money?
 All monies raised by Posse are used to pay for the operating costs of the Foundation.
 The scholarships are provided by Posse’s college and university partners.

 What Are You Looking For?
 Posse is looking for individuals who have demonstrated leadership ability, communication and team building skills.
 High school grade point average and SAT scores are considered but are not solely the basis for selection.
 Posse looks for students who have done well academically, but who may not be considering (or might be missed by) some of the top universities (which often rely more heavily upon traditional admissions measures such as SAT scores).
 Winners of the Posse Scholarship have been positive contributors to their schools and communities.
 They are the kinds of students who change the climate for the better.
 They are interested in issues of community and diversity.
 They are mature team-players who are able to not only take care of themselves, but also to look out for their peers.
 Remember, Posse welcomes nontraditional candidates—those who may not have considered, or may have been overlooked by top colleges.
 We are looking for the students who have the perseverance and drive to make it in a highly competitive academic environment if given the support of a positive team of peers, a Posse.

 Who Is Eligible for a Posse Scholarship?
-Public high school seniors who live in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York and Washington, D.C. are eligible to apply.
+Public high school seniors who live in Atlanta, the Bay Area, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York and Washington, D.C. are eligible to apply.

 How Do You Pick a Posse?
 Posse uses the unique Dynamic Assessment Process, which recognizes talented students who may otherwise be missed by traditional academic identifiers.

 Do You Only Recruit Students from Public High Schools?
 While the majority of the students are recruited from public high schools, students from parochial schools as well as private schools have been nominated before.